dortania/OpenCore-Install-Guide/ktext.md

 Reminder if you don't plan to boot these older OSes, you can ignore these kexts.

-* **OS X 10.4 and 10.5 note**: Even on 64 bit CPUs, OS X's kernel space is still 32-Bit.
+* **OS X 10.4 and 10.5 note**: Even on 64-bit CPUs, OS X's kernel space is still 32-bit.
 So we recommend using FakeSMC-32 in tandem with VirtualSMC, specifically by setting FakeSMC-32's `Arch` entry to `i386` and VirtualSMC's to `x86_64`.
 This is discussed further on in the guide.

 :::